Beyond Gaussian Initializations: Signal Preserving Weight Initialization for Odd-Sigmoid Activations: Experiments

-\paragraph{Early Epoch Performance.} Table~\ref{table333} reports average validation accuracy over 5 epochs for a 20-layer MLP~(512 units) on MNIST and Fashion-MNIST, comparing four initializations~(Proposed, Xavier, He, Orthogonal) across odd–sigmoid activations \(f\in\mathcal{F}\).
-The proposed initialization attains the best accuracy in 9 of 12 settings (5/6 on MNIST and 4/6 on FMNIST), consistently outperforming the baselines for \(\tanh\), \(\operatorname{erf}\), \(\arctan\), and \(\operatorname{gd}\).
-On composite \(\operatorname{softsign}_{1+3}\) (MNIST, FMNIST) and on \(\operatorname{softsign}_3\) (FMNIST), a baseline slightly leads.
-Notably, \(\tanh\) is not the only viable choice of activation.
-Across datasets, the activation with the highest average accuracy is not always \(\tanh\); other odd–sigmoid functions sometimes attain the top result.
-We caution, however, that this observation is based on a limited set of tasks and epochs.
-Detailed experimental results are provided in Figure~\ref{fig:epoch} and \ref{fig:epoch1}.

-\paragraph{Dataset Efficiency.} Table~\ref{table222} presents the best validation accuracy within 10 epochs for a 20-layer FFNN (512 units) on MNIST and FMNIST, trained on small subsets of size 100 or 500.
+\paragraph{Dataset Efficiency.} Table~\ref{table222} presents the best validation accuracy within 50 epochs for a 50 layer FFNN~(512 units), trained on small subsets of size 100 or 500.
 We compare four initializations across odd–sigmoid activations \(f\in\mathcal{F}\).
-The proposed initialization attains the top accuracy in all settings—across both datasets and both sample regimes—with the gains most pronounced at 100 samples.
-These results indicate that our method is data-efficient, achieving higher validation accuracy with limited data and a small number of training epochs.
-Detailed experimental results are provided in Figure~\ref{fig:efficiency} and \ref{fig:efficiency1}.
+The proposed initialization attains the top accuracy in all settings, across both datasets and both sample regimes, with the improvements most pronounced at 100 samples.
+These results indicate that our method is data efficient, achieving higher validation accuracy with limited data.

+\paragraph{Network Size Independence.} We assess how independent the proposed initialization is of depth and width in networks.
+Figures~\ref{dp1}, \ref{dp2}, \ref{dp3}, and \ref{dp4} show validation accuracy versus depth for FFNNs~(width 64) on MNIST, Fashion MNIST, CIFAR-10, and CIFAR-100, using odd sigmoid activations and four initializations.
+Each panel fixes one activation and shows the best validation accuracy over 10 epochs for depths $L \in \{20,50,100,150,200\}$.
+Across all datasets, activations, and depths, the proposed initialization consistently achieves the highest validation accuracy among all Gaussian initializations.
+Figures~\ref{wd1} and \ref{wd2} further examine the effect of width in deep networks and show that standard Gaussian initializations struggle when the network is either too narrow or too wide, whereas the proposed scheme maintains strong performance over a broad range of widths.